Black, blue, red, white, cream, brindle, brown

 Friendly and intelligent.
 Very active, sweet, and affectionate.
 Loyal and alert

 If you are a very active individual who is looking for a pup to join your energetic lifestyle, the Labraheeler may be the right breed for you.
-This designer breed is a mix between a Labrador Retriever and an Australian Cattle Dog.
+This designer breed is a mix between a Labrador Retriever and an Australian Cattle Dog, also known as the Heeler.
 They are very sweet, affectionate, and loyal.
 They make a great addition to any family, yet they require a lot of your time and energy.

 Even if this breed sounds like a great fit for you so far, it’s not yet time to ask how much is that doggie in the window.
 First, you have to understand all of the different aspects of this breed so you can make the right decision for you, your family, and your potential new pet.